You’re about to get a divorce or legal separation and wonder about alimony in Nevada, or spousal support.

 - The contribution of either spouse as homemaker

 - The physical and mental condition of each party as it relates to the financial condition, health and ability to work of that spouse

-In some cases, in lieu of, or in addition to, the Nevada court might grant alimony or support to a spouse for the purpose of obtaining training or education in order to attain new employment, or better employment.
+In some cases, in lieu of, or in addition to, spousal support or alimony in Nevada, the court might grant support to a spouse for the purpose of obtaining training or education in order to attain new employment, or better employment.

-- Whether the spouse who would pay such alimony has obtained greater job skills or education during the marriage
+- Whether the spouse who would pay has obtained greater job skills or education during the marriage

 - Whether the spouse who would receive alimony would be in severe financial straits after the divorce without further job training

-Should alimony be granted for the purposes of education or training, more often than not, the judge will also order that the spouse getting the alimony start the training within a specified amount of time after the granting of the alimony.
+Should alimony be granted for the purposes of education or training, more often than not, the judge will also order that the spouse receiving it start the training within a specified amount of time after the granting of the alimony.
 And more often than not, there is a reasonable time limit placed on it, usually for the length of time it takes the spouse to train or retrain.